 As described above, your donation can be directed to any of the four AIG funds (Teaching and Learning, Student Support and Success, Campus Climate and Culture, and Scholarships) or a specific endowed scholarship.
-While donations are made to the Foundation, funds are transferred to the College twice per year.
-All one-time donations and pledges for January through June will be transferred to the College in January and all pledges for July through December will be transferred in July.
-100% of your donation goes to the fund(s) that you designate on your AIG form and is restricted to the purpose outlined in the fund description.
+While donations are made to the Foundation, funds are transferred to the College once per year.
+Be assured that 100% of your donation goes to the fund(s) that you designate on your AIG form and is restricted to the purpose outlined in the fund description.

 Donated funds for each of the four AIG funds will be transferred to corresponding cost centers at the College.
 Cost center managers for the Teaching and Learning, Student Support and Success, and Campus Climate and Culture cost centers will be provided specific budgets for projects approved through the application process.
 Spending by project leads will flow through the designated cost center manager and will be based on the project budget provided.
 Accountability for spending in alignment with the project budget will lie with the project lead and be overseen by the cost center manager.
 Project leads will be required to submit an impact report outlining budget to expenditures at the conclusion of their project.

 Past AIG gifts to specific funds were given with restriction by the donor and are reserved for that restricted purpose.
 All donations to previous AIG funds have been transferred to restricted funds within assigned College cost centers and will remain within those funds until they have been expended.
 Cost center managers with a fund balance will be encouraged to continue spending available AIG funds in alignment with the fund’s restricted purpose.